DracV/project0/README.md

 * Must contain at least one mobile-responsive @media query
 * Must use Bootstrap 4, using at least one bootstrap component, and 2 bootstrap columns for layout purposes using grid model
 * Stylesheets must use at lease one SCSS variable, one example of SCSS nesting and one use of SCSS inheritance
 * readme file include a short writeup describing your project

+Just a website for my CS50W project0